varunsimha-MP/Grocery_Management_System_Project/README.md

 2. Install any Editor platform (I choose VSCode)
 3. After this in xampp run both Apache server and mysql server then open mysql database and create new database(name should same as in dbconnect.php ,dbconnect2M&C.php and dbconnectimage.php page like "groceryproject")
 4. Import groceryproject.sql in groceryproject database
-5. After that to run type "http://localhost/Grocery Management System Project" in your URL
+5. After that to run type "http://localhost/GroceryManagementSystemProject" in your URL